adil7-a7/grid-css/README.md

 # CSS Grid and Breakpoints

+The grid I am having difficulties on looks like this

 CSS Grid can be used to build simple and skeletal layouts.
 It can also be used to create polished, professional-level layouts.

 In this activity, you will use CSS Grid to re-create the design of an online furniture store.